Mayurji/Image-Classification-PyTorch/README.md

 ### 🗒 Papers With Implementation

-Base Config: {epochs: 10, lr: 0.001, batch_size: 128, img_resolution: 224, optim: adam}.
+Base Config: **{ epochs: 10, lr: 0.001, batch_size: 128, img_resolution: 224, optim: adam }**.

 Some architecture like SqueezeNet, ShuffleNet, InceptionV3, EfficientNet, Darknet53 and others didn't work at base config because of increased complexity of the architecture, thus by reducing the batch size the architecture was executed in Google Colab and Kaggle.

 Optimizer script: Includes the approx setup of the optimizer used in the original paper.
 Few setup led to Nan loss and were tweaked to make it work.